tenzir/tenzir/web/docs/integrations/velociraptor.md

 # Velociraptor

 [Velociraptor](https://docs.velociraptor.app) is a digital forensics and incident response (DFIR) tool for interrogating endpoints.

-Tenzir's [`velociraptor`](../operators/velociraptor.md) operator makes it possible to speak with a Velociraptor server using the [gRPC API][api].
+Use Tenzir to conveniently speak with a Velociraptor server over the [gRPC API][api].

 [api]: https://docs.velociraptor.app/docs/server_automation/server_api/